GerhardPaw/RevitPythonDocs/README.md

 + Providea single or multiple **Revit version**.
 + The file name has to end with **.py**

+As you can see, files that have the same script name will be combined into one button on the webpage.
+It is your choice if you want to contribute the code in one or multiple versions.
+Please add only Python version (ironpython, cpython) and Revit version (2022,2023,2024) attributes if you tested the script for the corresponding version.

 This was an easy example.

 Note that a script that does not work the same for both Python versions or for different Revit versions will need much more files to provide all possible buttons/versions.